Global rigidity of generic frameworks on the cylinder: Recursive construction

 Since the $K_4^-$-extension operation is a special case of the 1-join operation, it must necessarily preserve the property of being an $\M_{2,2}^*$-circuit by Theorem \ref{thm:circuit_dec}.
 The 1-extension operation also preserves the property of being an $\M_{2,2}^*$-circuit by \cite[Lemma 2.1]{Nix}, but the generalised vertex split operation may not.

-We will refer to the inverse operations to those used in Theorem \ref{thm:strongrecurse} as $K_4^-$-reduction and edge-reduction, respectively, and to the inverse of the 1-extension operation as {\em $1$-reduction}.
-We say that an application of each of these operations is {\em admissible} if, when we apply it to an $\M_{2,2}^*$-circuit, we obtain a smaller $\M_{2,2}^*$-circuit.
+We will refer to the inverse operations to those used in Theorem \ref{thm:strongrecurse} as {\em $K_4^-$-reduction} and {\em edge-reduction}, respectively, and to the inverse of the 1-extension operation as {\em $1$-reduction}.
+(Thus edge-reduction chooses two adjacent edges $e,f$ and then deletes $e$ and contracts $f$.)
+We say that an application of these operations is {\em admissible} if, when we apply it to an $\M_{2,2}^*$-circuit, we obtain a smaller $\M_{2,2}^*$-circuit.
 Theorem \ref{thm:circuit_dec} implies that $K_4^-$-reduction will always be admissible but the operations of 1-reduction and, more generally, edge-reduction may not.

-We say that a vertex is a node of a graph if it has degree three, and that a node $v$ in an $\M_{2,2}^*$-circuit $G$ is {\em admissible} if we can construct a smaller $\M_{2,2}^*$-circuit from $G$ by applying a 1-reduction operation at $v$.
-It was shown in \cite[Theorem 1.2]{Nix} that every 3-connected, essentially 4-edge-connected $\M_{2,2}^*$-circuit other than $K_5-e$ has at least two admissible nodes.
-We first extend this result by allowing `trivial' 2-vertex-cuts.
+We say that a vertex is a \emph{node} of a graph if it has degree three, and that a node $v$ in an $\M_{2,2}^*$-circuit $G$ is {\em admissible} if we can construct a smaller $\M_{2,2}^*$-circuit from $G$ by applying a 1-reduction operation at $v$.
+A graph is \emph{essentially $4$-edge-connected} if it is 3-edge-connected and the only edge cuts of size 3 consist of 3 edges incident to a node.
+It was shown in \cite[Theorem 1.2]{Nix} that every 3-connected, essentially 4-edge-connected $\M_{2,2}^*$-circuit other than $K_5^-$ has at least two admissible nodes.
+We first extend this result by allowing certain 2-vertex-cuts and 3-edge-cuts.
 We need the following definitions.

 A {\em $2$-vertex-separation} of a graph $G$ is a pair of induced subgraphs $F_1=(V_1,E_1)$ and $F_2=(V_2,E_2)$ such that $F_1\cup F_2=G$, $|V_1\cap V_2|=2$ and $V_1\sm V_2\neq \emptyset\neq V_2\sm V_1$.
 The 2-separation $(F_1,F_2)$ is {\em nontrivial} if $F_i\neq K_4$ for each $i=1,2$.
 A {\em $3$-edge-separation} is a pair of vertex-disjoint induced subgraphs $(F_1,F_2)$ such that $F_1\cup F_2=G-S$ for some set $S\subseteq E$ with $|S|=3$.
 It is {\em nontrivial} if $S$ is a set of three independent edges in $G$.
 An {\em atom} of $G$ is a subgraph $F$ such that $F$ is an element of a nontrivial 2-vertex separation or 3-edge-separation of $G$ and no proper subgraph of $F$ has this property.